Skan-Haj/Adra_assignment/README.md

 - Multiply the data by intensity transformation and rotation of the training set images to further improve the accuracy.
 - Find a way to effectively reduce overfitting via regularization.
 - Test a wider variety of filter shapes.
+- Test other activation functions for each layer.
 - Use a combination of multiple models to cope with the relatively small size of the dataset.